-4.18 Figure 4 shows the number of newly permitted dwellings per year compared to the number of units built.
+4.18 Figure 5 shows the number of newly permitted dwellings per year compared to the number of units built.

-Figure 4 - Permissions per year compared to completions
+Figure 5 - Permissions per year compared to completions between 2006 and 2024

 4.19 When compared against the number of homes that have been delivered over the same period, it suggests that around 28% of permitted homes have not been built out.
-This is particularly noticeable over the five-year period from 2013/14 to 2017/18, when 1,477 homes were granted planning permission, but just 949 units (64%) were built.
+This is particularly noticeable over the five-year period from 2014/15 to 2022/23, when 2,847 homes were granted planning permission, but just 1,809 units (64%) were built.

-5.0 Five Year Housing Land Supply
+5. Five Year Housing Land Supply

 - 5.1 Paragraph 74 of the NPPF requires LPAs to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement. - 5.2 One of the implications of a HDT measurement below 85% is that a 20% buffer (equivalent to an additional year's housing need) should be added to the five-year housing land supply calculation, instead of a 5% buffer required by the NPPF.
-However, due to persistent under-delivery of housing over recent years, the Council had already been adding the 20% buffer onto the five-year housing land supply calculation. - 5.3 At October 2021, the Eastbourne housing land supply stood at 1,477 homes.
-As the Core Strategy is more than five years old, this means that the land supply should be assessed against the local housing need, in accordance with the NPPF.
-The local housing need at 31st October 2021 is 693 homes per year. - 5.4 Therefore, as at 31st October 2021, the Council could only demonstrate a 1.8 year supply of housing land.
+However, due to persistent underdelivery of housing over recent years, the Council had already been adding the 20% buffer onto the five-year housing land supply calculation. - 5.3 At October 2023, the Eastbourne housing land supply stood at 1,255 homes.
+As the Core Strategy is more than five years old, this means that the land supply should be assessed against the local housing need, as calculated by the standard method in accordance with the NPPF.
+The local housing need at 31st October 2021 is 751 homes per year. - 5.4 Therefore, as at 31st October 2023, the Council could only demonstrate a 1.4 year supply of housing land.
 This means that the NPPF's presumption in favour of sustainable development applies in Eastbourne.

-6.0 Planning Performance
+6. Planning Performance